1003358229/Gold-4-TCSS-491-A-Winter-2018/README.md

 What to do:
 1. Remove tower or sell tower function?
-2. we need to update the path and the exit of path has to be on the right or bottom because of the code
 3. search the key word: TODO in code(should there be an explotion animation for bullet and enemy death?)
-4. add level 1,2,3...+
+4. have different levels of game(exit of path has to be on the right or bottom)
 6. tower and enemy should be balanced so it can be played with more fun
 7. bullet animation should be with no directions
 8. too many towers that look the same and works the same way.(maybe slow tower, multi target tower?)